 Don't stop here!
 Final Cut Pro X is easy to get started with, but has plenty of features for beginners to professionals.
 You can keep learning the app Video Editing in Final Cut Pro;

 a complete crash course on using FCPX to edit your own videos.
+Check out the course Video Production on the Go for more hand-held shooting techniques.
 Whether

-this is for your own personal footage or a business project, the course
+this is for your own personal footage or a business project, these courses

-has everything you need to get started as a video editor.
+have everything you need to get started as a videographer and editor.

-Here are some additional courses to keep learning more Final Cut Pro X:
+Here are some additional courses and tutorials to keep learning more Final Cut Pro X: